 If you establish your role at the beginning of the semester, your group will respect you as a head teacher.
 The more they respect you, the more they will want to follow the rules and the easier it is to have great friendships!

 Being a head teacher can be intimidating, but don't let it scare you.
-Casey and the office staff is there to answer any questions you have and to make sure you have a successful semester!
+The ILP directors and the office staff is there to answer any questions you have and to make sure you have a successful semester!

 Have a couple of questions about another semester with International Language Programs?
 Not a problem, just click that button: